erikandersson96/portfolio-project-four/README.md

 ![Screenshot of black color](/assets/readme/color/black.png)

-**#ffffff White color (Default css color), I haven't provided a image because of the white background it won't show.**
+**#ffffff White color, I haven't provided a image because of the white background it won't show.**

+Visit this link to see what #ffffff color looks like [link](https://www.color-hex.com/color/ffffff) (link).

 ### Fonts